Monday, 10 September 2018

 DEVANAHALLI FORT.

 During Vijayanagara rule, Malla Baire Gowda constructed a mud fort in 1501 CE with the consent of Devaraya II, at Devanadoddi ( Devanahalli ).
-During the change of the fort, in the hands of many rulers, the fort walls were strengthened and re constructed with granite stones.
+During the change of the fort, in the hands of many rulers, the fort walls were strengthened and re-constructed with granite stones.
 In 1747 CE, the fort was passed on to Mysore Wodeyars under the command of Nanja Raja.
 The fort went under the control of Marathas many times and finally came under Haider Ali and his Son Tippu Sultan.
 Tippu renamed Devanahalli as “Yousefabad”.
-The Fort finally fell in the hands of British after the first Mysore war, under the command of Cornwallis in 1791 CE.
+The Fort finally fell in the hands of the British after the first Mysore war, under the command of Cornwallis in 1791 CE.

 semi circular bastion